plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_index.md

       - importantly: we don't actually need our metric value to be very low here, just need them to look like our penalty target
       - compare to original success metric: matches each of those to first N decimal points
       - and say something like, if you come up with a penalty to do a better job at star, away, thick lines or find a new penalty that does something else interesting
+- 3 of these are more difficult. all of them require "composite penalties", combining several penalties to try and get what we want
+      - additionally star: hard to synthesize (shape hard to match), so we do it in two parts

 ::::{card}